danomatika/PdParty/doc/PdParty_User_Guide.md

 *Largely borrowed from [PdDroidParty](http://droidparty.net/)*

-1. Create a new Pd patch that will contain your GUI objects like sliders, toggles, numberboxes etc. Place your main patch logic inside a subpatch and use the [soundinput] & [soundoutput] [rjlib objects](https://github.com/rjdj/rjlib/tree/master/pd) in place of [adc~] and [dac] \(these are required for the input volume and recording controls\).
+1. Create a new Pd patch that will contain your GUI objects like sliders, toggles, numberboxes etc. Place your main patch logic inside a subpatch and use the [soundinput] & [soundoutput] [rjlib objects](https://github.com/rjdj/rjlib/tree/master/pd) in place of [adc~] and [dac] \(soundoutput is required for the recording controls\).

 2. PdParty will scale GUI objects to fit the screen of the device.
-Your patch should have the rough dimensions of a phone/tablet in landscape mode (e.g. 3:2 aspect ratio or e.g. 480x320 should usually work well).
+Your patch should have the rough dimensions of a phone/tablet in portrait or landscape mode (e.g. 3:2 aspect ratio or e.g. 480x320 should usually work well).
 If it's not exact it doesn't matter - the GUI elements will be scaled.

 3. Numberbox, Sliders, Radios, Toggle, Comment, Bang, Canvas, and VU are currently rendered by PdParty and are feature complete (yes, all the edit commands work!).
 Also, the [PdDroidParty](http://droidparty.net/) Wordbutton, Taplist, Touch, & Numberbox are supported.